-The purpose of the Humanitarian Award is to honor individuals or groups who, through their humanitarian activities, have demonstrated exceptional commitment to the philosophical principles of occupational therapy.
-The CFOT was honored to present the 2015 CFOT Humanitarian Award to Michelle Craft for her ongoing contributions to the Pad Project serving young women in Kenya, Africa.
-The Pad Project makes washable, re-usable maxi pads for girls and women in impoverished areas in Kenya.
-The Pad Project is part of Too Little Children, a nonprofit 501(c)3 organization.
-More information is available on their website.
+The purpose of this award is to honor individuals or groups who, through their humanitarian activities, have demonstrated exceptional commitment to the philosophical principles of occupational therapy.
+The CFOT is honored to present the 2016 CFOT Humanitarian Award to John Hwang for his work with individuals on Skid Row.

 The CFOT Honored Lectureship was established to recognize occupational therapists in the state of California who have demonstrated leadership, promoted ideas and vision in occupational therapy for the profession, and to provide the occupational therapy community an opportunity to hear them speak at a public gathering.